List of Final Destination characters: Ashley Freund and Ashlyn Halperin

 Ashley Freund and Ashlyn Halperin are two of the survivors of the Devil's Flight roller coaster crash, and the first and second survivors to die.

 Ashley and Ashlyn are two best friends students at McKinley High School, who visit the amusement park for their graduation night, and board the Devil's Flight roller coaster together.
-Before the ride starts, Wendy Christensen has a premonition about the roller coaster's derailment—in which Ashley and Ashlyn fall to their deaths with fellow classmates Carrie Dreyer and Jason Wise.
+Before the ride starts, Wendy Christensen has a premonition about the roller coaster's derailment—in which Ashley and Ashlyn fall to their deaths with classmates Carrie Dreyer and Jason Wise.
 Wendy panics and when a fight breaks out, they both leave in annoyance as the derailment occurs moments later.

 Weeks later, Ashley and Ashlyn visit a tanning salon, where they disregard the business's safety guidelines repeatedly, making them easy targets for Death; the former ignores the manager's warning to throw out her iced beverage, and sets it on a table above the power supply unit; the latter turns up the air conditioner that was cooling the room's tanning beds against a written warning, while Ashley accidentally pulls a shelf loose while browsing through CDs.
 They both lie in tanning beds until condensation from Ashley's beverage drips onto the power supply unit and malfunctions; the air conditioner causes a coat rack to fall against a plant, which knocks down the shelf.
 It slides into the openings in the handles of both beds, trapping Ashley and Ashlyn inside.
 As the temperature rises, they both scream in agony while the beds overheat and burst into flames, burning them both alive.

 In an alternate version, Ashlyn gets out from her tanning bed before the shelf traps her; however, it knocks her unconscious while Ashley begins to be burned alive.
 Ashlyn later wakes up to Ashley's screams and manages to open her tanning bed, but the glass under Ashley shatters and exposes live wires underneath, electrocuting them both.

 During the opening credits of The Final Destination, Ashley's and Ashlyn's deaths are shown in X-ray format.
 In Final Destination 5, Ashley's and Ashlyn's deaths are shown in a montage before the end credits.